swainechen/chenlab-training/sysadmin/system.md

 ```
 I also usually make this file for the root user too.

-I have a simple `logfilename.pl` script to set filenames - this can go into `/usr/local/bin`, make sure it's executable:
+I have a simple `logfilename.pl` script to set filenames - this can go into `/usr/local/bin`, make sure it's executable (this is also installed as part of the [SLC Closet](bioinformatics#SLC-Closet) scripts):
 ```
 #!/usr/bin/perl
 #